esslli24-PfThML/esslli24PfThML.github.io/README.md

 ### Lecture 3 - Semantic Completeness of Labelled Calculi <a name="l3"></a>
 #### Slides part 1: Semantic Completeness of Labelled Calculi
-[Slides Lecture 3, part 1](lectures/lecture_3_part1.pdf) - Errata Corrige: The example on page 21 of the file, showcasing termination and countermodel construction for labS4, is too simple: the Annotated version of the slides (below) contains a relevant, but more complex, example.

 [Annotated Slides Lecture 3](lectures/ESSLLI24_lecture_3_annotated.pdf) - Includes the correct example